tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- Model priors transfer information from humans to a model by constraining the model’s parameters
 	- Model attributions transfer information from amodel to humans by explaining the model’s behavior.
 * Hybrid Predictive Model: When an Interpretable Model Collaborates with a Black-box Model (2019)
-* Interpretable Companions for Black-Box Models (2020)
+* Interpretable Companions for Black-Box Models (2020):
+	- The companion model is trained from data and the predictions of the black-box model, with the objective combining area under the transparency-accuracy curve and model complexity.

 ## Model-Specific Explanation Methods <a name="specify"></a>: